ASIF-RIA/Currency-Converter/wiki/Privacy-Policy.md

 The app requires the following Android permissions:

-1. **INTERNET**: To fetch real-time exchange rates from external APIs
+1. INTERNET: To fetch real-time exchange rates from external APIs

 We do not request any additional permissions such as:
 - Camera